bitcoinhodler/glacier/docs/_docs/extend/improvements.md

 ## Entropy Quality Testing
-Use an entropy test suite such as [ent](http://www.fourmilab.ch/random/){: target="_blank" ._} to verify the quality of generated entropy before it’s used.
+Use an entropy test suite such as [ent](http://www.fourmilab.ch/random/){: target="_blank" ._} to verify the quality of generated entropy before it's used.

 ## Bitcoin Core Version
 Pinning Currently, we download Bitcoin Core on to the Quarantined App